Gundu Sudha Rani

-Gundu Sudharani (born 28 July 1964) is an Indian politician serving as the current Mayor of Warangal since 2021.
+Gundu Sudharani (born 28 July 1964) is an Indian politician serving as the current mayor of Warangal since 2021.
 She was a Member of the Parliament of India representing Telangana in the Rajya Sabha, the upper house of the Indian Parliament.
-In May 2021, she was elected as the mayor of Warangal city from the Telangana Rashtra Samithi party.
+In May 2021, she was elected as the mayor of Warangal city from the Bharat Rashtra Samithi party.

 Early life

 Gundu Sudharani was born on 28 July 1964 to Samala Narsaiah and his wife Venkatalaxmi in Warangal of present-day Telangana.
 She married Gundu Prabhakar 4 May 1984 and has two sons.

 Sudharani has a Master of Arts in Public Administration from Madurai Kamaraj University, Madurai.

 Career

 She was a Board Member of the Tirumala Tirupati Devasthanam from 2002 to 2004.
 From 2005 to 2010, she was the floor leader, Telugu Desam Party, Municipal Corporation, Warangal.